Oprah Winfrey: Publishing and writing

 Winfrey has co-authored five books.
 At the announcement of a weight-loss book in 2005, co-authored with her personal trainer Bob Greene, it was said that her undisclosed advance fee had broken the record for the world's highest book advance fee, previously held by the autobiography of former U.S. President Bill Clinton.

 In 2015, her memoir, The Life You Want, was announced following on her tour of the same name, and scheduled for publication in 2017, but was "indefinitely postponed" in 2016.

-Winfrey publishes the magazine: O, The Oprah Magazine and from 2004 to 2008 also published a magazine called O At Home.
+Winfrey publishes the magazine Oprah Daily and from 2004 to 2008 also published a magazine called O At Home.
 In 2002, Fortune called O, the Oprah Magazine the most successful start-up ever in the industry.
-Although its circulation had declined by more than 10 percent 2.4 million from 2005 to 2008, the January 2009 issue was the best selling issue since 2006.
-The January 2009 issue was the best selling issue since 2006.
+Although its circulation had declined by more than 10 percent to 2.4 million from 2005 to 2008, the January 2009 issue was the best selling issue since 2006.
 The audience for her magazine is considerably more upscale than for her TV show; the average reader earns well above the median for U.S. women.
 In July 2020, it was announced that O Magazine would end its regular print publications after the December 2020 issue.
 In the December 2020 issue, Winfrey thanked readers and acknowledged it was the magazine's "final monthly print edition".